phplucidframe/phplucidframe-docs/about.rst

 -------------

 * Web Server (Apache with ``mod_rewrite`` enabled)
-* PHP version 5.6 or newer is recommended.
-It should work on 5.3 as well, but we strongly advise you NOT to run such old versions of PHP.
+* PHP version 5.6 or newer is recommended, but we strongly advise you to use one of the currently supported versions.
 * MySQL 5.0 or newer

 License